 To encourage this kind of thinking and discussion, we ask students to talk and write.
 The process of building historical understanding involves much more than the gathering of facts and observations.
 For students, as for historians, it is a process of selection and synthesis.
 In order to understand historical people and settings, students need to envision and even to recreate them in their own minds and imaginations.
 Through our activities, then, we try to support the development of increasingly rich characterization and context from the raw historical record of an individual and of his or her place and time.

 In our current work on Ancient Greece, students begin by collecting observations of the person — for example, clues to his inner thoughts, values, and priorities — in an “open mind portrait.”
 Students record their own thoughts, and can also include whatever they choose from small group or all class sharing.
 As they develop their characters, we try to provide more than one source for the students to draw on.
-For ancient people, we sometimes include (and, together, think critically about) not only ancient sources, but portrayals of the ancient figures in the literature, art, or popular media of other centuries (more on this in the third post in this series, Comparing Representations).
+For ancient people, we sometimes include (and, together, think critically about) not only ancient sources, but portrayals of the ancient figures in the literature, art, or popular media of other centuries.
 For lesser-known individuals, we may include other sources on people of the same type — for example, for Marshall Strode, sources on other dairy farmers operating at a similar scale.